yurecouto/code-n-coffee/README.md

 # Code n coffee

-This template was made by Yure Couto, you can use it whichever way you prefer, since you have purchase it.
+This template was made by Yure Couto.

 Any Doubt, talk to me:
 Github: https://github.com/yurecouto